-Paper 1: Shakespeare and the 19th Century Novel Paper 2: Modern Texts and Poetry Written Exam 1 hour 45 minutes 40% of GCSE Written Exam 2 hours 15 minutes 60% of GCSE Section A: Students will answer one question on a Shakespeare play that they have studied, 'Macbeth'.
-Section B: Students will answer one question on the Charles Dickens novel 'A Christmas Carol'.
-Section A: Students will answer an essay question on 'An Inspector Calls'.
-Section B: Students will answer a comparative question on poems they have studied.
-Section C: Students will answer two questions based on unseen poems.
+Paper 1: Shakespeare and the 19th Century Novel Paper 2: Modern Texts and Poetry Written Exam Written Exam 1 hour 45 minutes 2 hours 15 minutes 40% of GCSE 60% of GCSE Section A: Students will Section A: Students will answer an answer one question on a essay question on 'An Inspector Calls'.
+Shakespeare play that Section B: Students will answer a they have studied, comparative question on poems they 'Macbeth'. have studied.
+Section B: Students will Section C: Students will answer two answer one question on questions based on unseen poems. the Charles Dickens novel 'A Christmas Carol'.

-'A' level English Language and English Literature.

-'A' level Media Studies and/or Drama.

-At least a grade 5 is required at GCSE in this subject in order to study many other Level 3 qualifications at college and/or sixth form.

-After further study, there is the opportunity to train for a career in education, journalism, publishing and public relations among others.
+- 'A' level English Language and English Literature. - 'A' level Media Studies and/or Drama. - At least a grade 5 is required at GCSE in this subject in order to study many other Level 3 qualifications at college and/or sixth form. - After further study, there is the opportunity to train for a career in education, journalism, publishing and public relations among others.

-Maths GCSE: AQA
+Mathematics GCSE: AQA